stridecolossus/jove-blog/blog/part-5-terrain/panama.md

 ### Overview

-The major change for the structure generator is the addition of the requirement to also generate the source code for the FFM memory layout.
+The major change to the structure generator is the addition of the requirement to also generate the source code for the FFM memory layout.

 This will entail:

-* Refactoring of the existing generator in terms of the revised type mapper.
+* Refactoring the existing generator in terms of the revised type mapper.

 * Generation of the memory layout from the mapped structure fields.